Agillic/recruitment/front-end-developer/technical-interview-questions.md

-# Senior Front-End Developer technical interview questions
+# Front-End Developer technical interview questions

-If you applied for our open position Senior Front-End Developer, you might get some of these questions at the technical job interview.
+If you applied for our open position Front-End Developer, you might get some of these questions at the technical job interview.

 ...or you might not.
 Anyway, it's a great way to prepare and also to get a picture of what are the topics that interest us.